washingtonstateuniversity/WSUMAGE-vagrant/README.md

-#notice:
+#Notice:
-Work on this repo most likely will not procced forward as we at WSU have decided that there should be a split between the server adn the app layer.
-The combination is https://github.com/washingtonstateuniversity/WSU-Web-Serverbase as the server base, which you can load the application layer of your wish.
+Work on this repo most likely will not proceed forward, as we at WSU have decided that there should be a split between the server and the application layer.
+The combination is https://github.com/washingtonstateuniversity/WSU-Web-Serverbase as the server base and optionally load the application layer of your choice.

 In order to gain the same set up with Magento watch https://github.com/washingtonstateuniversity/WSUMAGE-base as that will be where this repo is being ported over to.
 The timeline for this port will be quick.
 We will leave this repo open as a learning aid as long as WSU can permit.